 A capsule containing tritium emits a small amount of X- radiation at low energy, deriving from the effect of bremsstrahlung of the electrons emitted by beta decay.
 The maximum energy of the radiation X corresponds to the maximum energy of the electrons and its value is about 19 keV.

-The graph shown below was obtained with a high resolution detector.
+The graph shown below (from Pieter Kuiper) was obtained with a high resolution detector.
 The Kα and Kß are evident and there is the continuum generated by the bremsstrahlung of the electrons emitted by beta decay.

 The graph shown below was instead obtained with the system described in the post DIY Gamma Spectrometry.
 The resolution is worse and the peaks are not evident.